Returning to basketball following Quarantine life

 We will discuss the importance of mobility/flexibility, single-leg exercises, Plyometrics, and cardiovascular endurance.

-Mobility is important for any sport but specifically basketball which requires constant cutting, jumping, and change of direction.
+Mobility is important for any sport but specifically, basketball which requires constant cutting, jumping, and change of direction.
 If you are getting outside for the first time in months be sure to participate in some form of a dynamic warm-up.
-Whether it be an easy jog up and down, Frankensteins, walking lunges with a twist, make sure you get things moving in a controlled manner.
+Whether it be an easy jog up and down, Frankensteins, or walking lunges with a twist, make sure you get things moving in a controlled manner.
 Single leg strength, control, and plyometrics would be next on the list of importance.
 Basketball is spent jumping, cutting, and running one foot at a time.
-Single leg exercises can easily be performed in the home setting with bodyweight as for most that are a challenge in itself.
-Also with repetitive jumping and running it is important to work on force absorption whether it be jumping rope, repetitive single leg hopping over a line, or two legs hopping over a line we need to re-introduce our tendons and joints to plyometric activities so they are prepared for a return to basketball.
-If you’re looking for ideas on some single leg and plyometric exercises please refer to our youtube page as well.
+Single-leg exercises can easily be performed in the home setting with body weight as for most that is a challenge in itself.
+Also with repetitive jumping and running it is important to work on force absorption whether it be jumping rope, repetitive single-leg hopping over a line, or two legs hopping over a line we need to re-introduce our tendons and joints to plyometric activities so they are prepared for a return to basketball.
+If you’re looking for ideas on some single-leg and plyometric exercises please refer to our youtube page as well.
 Lastly would be cardiovascular endurance.
-With parks opening and the weather getting nicer I hope that many of you are taking advantage and getting outside for a walk, jog, run or bike ride to stress the cardiovascular system.
-As we return to these activities we will see how quickly we all become fatigued and this can affect our performance from many aspects.
+With parks opening and the weather getting nicer I hope that many of you are taking advantage and getting outside for a walk, jog, run, or bike ride to stress the cardiovascular system.
+As we return to these activities we will see how quickly we all become fatigued and this can affect our performance in many aspects.
 When we are fatigued and unable to catch our breath everything becomes difficult.
 So simply going for a walk, jog, run or bike can help us extend our “wind” and allow us to play for longer periods of time without requiring rest.

 Hydration & Diet